Skip to content

 Type: string[] · Default: []

 Project-specific rules written in plain language.
-These are checked by the validate tool when run.
+These are checked by the godotiq_validate tool when run.

 1. Define conventions as human-readable strings.

-2. Run the validate tool (or ask the AI to “validate my project”).
+2. Run the godotiq_validate tool (or ask the AI to “validate my project”).

 3. GodotIQ checks each convention against the project and reports violations.